aboutcode-org/aboutcode/docs/source/scancode-toolkit/rst_snippets/post_scan_options.rst

 --mark-source            Set the "is_source" flag to true for directories that
                          contain over 90% of source files as direct children and descendants.
-Count the number of source files in a directory as a new source_file_counts attribute
+Count the number of source files in a directory as a new "source_file_counts" attribute

                          Sub-Option of - ``--url``